kio344/kio344/README.md

  ***A lot more..***
  - I enjoy taking on new challenge 😆
  - These days, I’m studying back-end developer course. 🔥
- - The things I am studying to become a developer are Java, Html&Css, JSP, and MySQL. 💻
+ - The things I am studying to become a developer are Java, Html&Css, JSP, and MySQL. :books:
  - I spend most of my time studying since I’ve always wanted to improve my ability 😎

  </div>